Purdue-CS193/homework-0-yutingxiao04/index.md

+# Yuting Xiao's First CS 193 Homework

+- I like how we are provided with a lot of great resources.
+- I like my TAs.
+- I like the people in the class.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.